rigaya/NVEnc/NVEncC_Options.en.md

 This will removes low-light camera noise from a webcam video while preserving the texture details, supporting resolutions between 80p to 1080p.

-This fitler is supported on Turing Gen GPU (RTX20xx) or later.
+This filter is supported on Turing Gen GPU (RTX20xx) or later.
-Please download and install [Video Effect models and runtime dependencies](https://www.nvidia.com/broadcast-sdk-resources) to use this filter.
+VFX SDK 1.3 requires the `nvvfxdenoising` feature package and its `nvVFXDenoising.dll`.

 - **parameters**
   - strength=&lt;int&gt;